PaulMarisOUMary/OBDII/docs/source/quickstart.rst

 Determining Your Port
 ---------------------

+.. _scenario-1:

 Scenario 1: :bdg-secondary-line:`No Car` or :bdg-secondary-line:`No Adapter`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you don't have access to a car or an OBDII adapter, or simply want to develop without having to be in your car, you can simulate an OBDII environment using an emulator.
+This scenario is ideal for development, it doesn't require any physical OBDII adapter or vehicle.

 Refer to the :ref:`emulator` page for setup instructions and usage details.

+.. _scenario-2:

 Scenario 2: :bdg-success-line:`Car` and :bdg-success-line:`OBDII Adapter`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To connect to a real vehicle, make sure you have both a car and a compatible OBDII adapter.
-Next, you'll need to find the port your adapter is using (Bluetooth, USB, or WiFi).
+This scenario is ideal for real-world applications, it connects to an actual vehicle via a physical OBDII adapter.

+As mentioned, you will need:

+#.
+A vehicle with an OBDII port (most vehicles manufactured after 1996 have one).
+#.
+An OBDII adapter.

-Refer to the :ref:`connection` page for detailed instructions.
+Refer to the :ref:`connection` page for detailed instructions and more information on adapters.